Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Eligibility

-NOTE: All applicants must be a prime contractor.
-Prime contractors manage and source all subcontractors and are responsible for ensuring the work is completed as defined in the contract agreement.
-A listing of all prime contractors will be posted soon.
+NOTE: Prime contractors manage and source all subcontractors and are responsible for ensuring the work is completed as defined in the contract agreement.
+A listing of all prime contractors is posted below.

 • Employ and keep current all safety programs or safety management systems;